danielgafni/Bachelor/README.md

 ![Confusion matrix](overview/confusion_matrix.png)

-Statistically calculated (based on spiking activity of neurons) give us the following "votes" distribution:
+Statistically calculated votes based on mean spiking activity of neurons for each label gives us the following  distribution:

 ![Votes distribution](overview/votes_distribution.png)

-where by "vote" I call the level of certainty that a specific spiking neuron gives for a specific class.
-So on the figure above 1, ..., 10 means "best class for the neuron", "second best class for the neuron", .. , "worst class for the neuron".
+On the figure above 1, ..., 10 means "best class for the neuron", "second best class for the neuron", .. , "worst class for the neuron".

 In the paper I'm reproducing only the top3 classes are used in the voting mechanism.
 I am using all top10 classes, which a bit improves the accuracy and doesn't take much more time.
-Here is a typical accuracy against top_n plot:

 ![accuracy-top_n](overview/accuracy-top_n.png)